Devil's Head from Scott Lake Hill on TransCanada Highway 1(Aylmer to left and Blackrock to far right)

 The first nations people in the area named the mountain and feared it enough to make offerings on its ledges.
 Prominent flat topped mountains that resembled large heads from a distance were thought to be inhabited by spirits or sacred by the Plains Indians.
 Chief Mountain in Montana and Devils Tower in Wyoming are similar examples.

 Devil’s Head was the first and only mountain in the Southern Canadian Rockies to be referred to by name and shape by the first European explorer in the area, Peter Fidler and it was referred to by subsequent explorers.
 The mountain was a major landmark on the historic map of the prairies and front range mountains drawn on a deer skin hide by native guide "Old Swan" in the late 1700's.
 See history book "From Rupert's Land to Canada" By Gerhard John Ens, John Elgin Foster, R. C. Macleod, Theodore.
 There is a copy of the hand drawn map on page 217 of the book which can be viewed online with a search.
-Mountains that were highly visible and had unique features like Devil's Head and Chief Mountain were revered by the Blackfoot and used as signposts.
+Mountains that were highly visible and had unique features like Devil's Head, Chief Mountain and Devils Tower were revered by the Blackfoot and used as signposts.
 The mountain was also used by explorers and travelers as a navigational aid and it led to Orient Point and Devil’s Gap.
 The South Ghost River flows out of the mountains at Devil’s Gap and the valley was used by early travelers as a conduit into the mountains to access the Lake Minewanka and Banff area.